atharvbyadav/GhostPath/README.md

 ## 🚀 Why GhostPath?

-✅ Built from scratch — 100% unique, no forks, no clones ✅ Modular architecture (passive and active modules)
+✅ 100% original codebase — no forks, no clones, no dependencies.
-✅ Multi-source passive recon (Wayback, URLScan, Common Crawl) ✅ Active directory brute-forcing with multithreading
+✅ Modular structure with clean separation of passive and active modes.
+✅ Fetches intel from multiple OSINT sources like Wayback, URLScan, and Common Crawl.
+✅ Fast, threaded path brute-forcing for active reconnaissance.
-✅ Robust retry handling and error resilience
+✅ Automatic retry handling and robust error resilience built-in.
-✅ Debug mode for verbose internal logs
+✅ Debug mode for real-time verbose logging and troubleshooting.
-✅ Designed for both learning and professional use
+✅ Designed for both cybersecurity learners and professional red teamers.

 ---